-- Azure Arc.
+- Azure Arc enabled Kubernetes.
 Attach and configure Kubernetes clusters inside or outside of Azure by using Azure Arc enabled Kubernetes.
 When a Kubernetes cluster is attached to Azure Arc, it is assigned an Azure Resource Manager ID and a managed identity.

 - Azure Kubernetes Service.
 Host Kubernetes clusters in Azure, reducing the complexity and operational overhead of Kubernetes cluster management.

-- On-premises Kubernetes clusters.
+- On-premises Kubernetes cluster.
 Attach Cloud Native Computing Foundation (CNCF)-certified Kubernetes clusters hosted in on-premises or third-party cloud environments.

 - Azure Policy.
 Deploy and manage policies for Arc enabled Kubernetes clusters.